Aden-git/webpack-typescript-starter/README.md

-# webpack-typescript-starter
+# Simplest webpack typescript starter
-Simplest webpack typescript starter
+Webpack starter with TypeScript and SCSS